alemart/opensurge/README.md

 | Equals (=)    | Take snapshot    |
 | F12           | Open the editor  |

-You may change the controls by hacking file *config/input.def*
+You can change the controls by hacking file *config/input.def*

 ## Advanced users